 Selection process for BA (Honours) Animation

-We will send you a portfolio questionnaire - there are no right or wrong answers to the two questions.
-Simply be honest, the answers just help us get an idea of where you're headed, who you are and why you want to come on our course.
+There are no right or wrong answers to these two questions.
+Simply be honest, the answers just help us get an idea of where you’re headed, who you are and why you want to come on our course.

 Four pieces of your best work

-The Animation team have viewed hundreds of large portfolios over the years and more often than not, the most discussion happens around just four examples within the portfolio – those four examples always happen to be the four pieces of work the applicant is most proud of.
+The Animation Team have viewed hundreds of large portfolios over the years and more often than not, the most discussion happens around just four examples within the portfolio – those four examples always happen to be the four pieces of work the applicant loved working on most.

 So, instead of asking you to send us 10 or 20 examples of your work, we only want to see four pieces, whether they are life drawings, photography, pictures of something you have sculpted or modelled, sketches or video based work (animation or live action).